braboj/the-great-wall/docs/analysis.md

 # Problem Analysis

-## 1. Background

-The Wall is a colossal fortification intended to defend a realm from external threats.
-It stretches for 300 miles along the northern border and is built using solid ice.
-Each section of the Wall has a dedicated construction crew tasked with increasing the section's height by 1 foot each day until it reaches a total height of 30 feet.

-## 2. Scope
+## 1. Scope

-The goal is to develop a REST API to simulate and track the construction of a fictional defensive wall using the Django framework and Django Rest Framework (DRF).
+The goal is to develop a REST API to simulate and track the construction of a fictional defensive wall using the Django framework, Django Rest Framework (DRF) and the multiprocessing library.
 This wall consists of multiple sections, and the system should accurately track the progress, material usage, and costs associated with the construction.

-## 3. Features
+## 2. Features

 - REST API to track the construction of the wall
-- Multi-processing to simulate the construction of the wall
+- Multiprocessing to simulate the construction of the wall
 - Logging to track the progress of the construction
 - Configurable wall profiles and work crews

+## 3. Requirements

+The requirements are divided into three categories based on RFC 2119:

+- `MUST`   - Task that is critical to the solution
+- `SHOULD` - Task that is important but not critical to the solution
+- `MAY`  - Task that is optional

-### Construction
+### 3.1.
+Construction Algorithm

 - Each foot added to a section uses 195 cubic yards of ice.
 - Processing one cubic yard of ice costs 1900 Gold Dragon coins.